 Generally speaking, powder shapes fall into three categories: one-dimensional, two-dimensional, and three-dimensional.
 The shape of the powder particle affects the applications that are appropriate.
-For example, flake-shaped metal powers are viable as additives in cosmetics and industrial inks, while spherical particles are optimal for selective laser melting (SLM), a form of additive manufacturing.
+For example, flake-shaped metal powders are viable as additives in cosmetics and industrial inks, while spherical particles are optimal for selective laser melting (SLM), a form of additive manufacturing.
 Sometimes different powder shapes are mixed to create a specific attribute or to save money.

 How can metal powders be used?

 Metal powders can be utilized in two ways, in systems and in processes.
 In a system, they are used without additional processing, such as for fuel additives, catalysts, and cosmetic pigments.
-In a process, the powders undergo additional processing that influences them in some way, as in additive manufacturing, die compaction, or filtration.
+In a process, the powders undergo additional processing that influences them in some way, as in additive manufacturing, die compaction, or sintered porous metal filtration.